 HIV is still an important issue in Canada.
 There is currently no cure, and the number of people infected rises each year.

 For over 30 years, CANFAR has worked steadily to advance the fight against HIV/AIDS through funding the highest quality research.
-Since its inception, CANFAR has invested more than $21 million in HIV/AIDS research projects, and awarded more than 400 grants, across Canada.
+Since its inception, CANFAR has invested more than $22 million in HIV/AIDS research projects, and awarded in close to 500 research projects, across Canada.